- 2,553 students

 Speech-language pathology 20

 - 9 in NIH funding among schools of public health at public universities

-Last year, a dozen college investigators received grants in the amount of $1 million or more.
-Faculty members are also publishing their findings in high-impact journals, including The Lancet, JAMA Network Open, Journal of the American Heart Association, The Lancet/Oncology, Nature Reviews/Disease Primers, Journal of Clinical Oncology and JAMA Oncology.
+Last year, 15 college investigators received grant funding exceeding $1 million.
+Faculty members are also publishing their findings in high-impact journals such as The Lancet, the Journal of the American Heart Association, Nature Reviews, JAMA Oncology and Science Translational Medicine.